authcompanion/authcompanion2/README.md

 Next, log in with the account you just created using your email and password at this web form: http://localhost:3002/v1/web/login.
-The server response includes an access token for use when authenticating to backend APIs.
+The server response includes an access token for use when authenticating to backend APIs and redirects the user to your application's home page.

 ### 3. Examine the APIs

 Lastly, have a read through the [Authentication API](#authentication-api) for information on how you can manage user authentication for your web app.
-Both the Web Forms and Auth API work together to get up and running with user auth quickly.
+Both the built-in Web Forms and Auth API work together to get up and running with user auth quickly.

 ---